RadialDevGroup/ombudsman/employee_expectations/ATTENDANCE.md

 ## Compensation
 ### Hourly Employees
-Hourly Employees will be paid $31.50/hour, 24 times per year on the 1st or 16th or on the preceding business day.
-The pay period ends 5 business days before the pay date.
+Hourly employees will be paid $31.50/hour.
+The pay period ends five (5) business days before the pay date.

 ### Salaried Employees
 Salaried Employees will be paid $65,520 per year in 24 payments on the 1st and 16th or on the preceding business day.